Your Cart is empty

 You should let them know why you are getting in touch with them and let them know your feelings regarding your past issues.
 On the other hand, the text could simply be a request for them to call you when they get a chance as you may find it easier to discuss the issue verbally.

 Asking to meetup and discuss the problem is also an approach that you could take.
 This enables you both to be able to see the others body language and ensure that the message of forgiveness is adequately conveyed.

 Taking that first step might not be so easy.
 The other party might have their reservations.
 When you bring along a gift, however, your recipient might be more willing to hear you out.

-If you are looking for a gift to kickstart the restarting of kinship or friendship, try getting them a bouquet!
+If you are looking for a gift to kickstart the restarting of kinship or friendship, try getting them a bouquet from a local florist!
 Bouquets can be used to convey different messages.
 Luckily for you, we have handpicked 2 distinct bouquets that represent forgiveness.